juergenweb/FrontendContact/README.md

 - Support for sending mails with the following 3rd party PW-modules: WireMailPostmark, WireMailPostmarkApp, WireMailSmtp, WireMailPHPMailer
 - Logging of successful form submissions can be enabled
 - Supports saving of mails as pages too (you can decide if you want to send email only, to save email as a page or do both)
+- Extra module FrontendContact Manager included which creates a new admin page under "Setup" to list and search all messages

 ## Table of contents
 * [Configuration](#configurations)